License exam schedule

 Examinees must maintain a distance of six feet from each other and from DLI staff at all times, including the check-in process prior to exam sessions.

-Examinees will be required to bring and wear face masks – examinees will not be admitted to the exam sites without a face mask.
+Examinees are required to bring and wear face masks – examinees will not be admitted to the exam sites without a face mask.

 Examinees must also undergo health screening at check-in (please review Tennessen Notice below).